Parkreiner/Parkreiner/README.md

 <details>
   <summary><b>🤠Fun Facts</b></summary>
   <p>
     Lately I've been using my programming skills to make games and interactive media.
-I'm also a fan of the non-commercial web and want to do my part in making the internet weird again.
+I'm also a fan of
+    <a href="https://devon.lol/blog/the-old-web/">the non-commercial web</a> and want to do my part in making
+    the internet weird again.
 It used to be such a bright and vibrant place, and I love that communities like <a href="https://sadgrl.online/">Sadgrl.online</a> have sprung up to help bring back what used to make things so special.
   </p>